Antici…pation

 To do that, you need to bring your whole self to the process: your instincts, your questions, your fears, your curiosity.
 That’s not easy in a system that fragments the body into parts and hides its workings behind medical language - one that doesn’t always leave space to honour instinct, intuition, or the full emotional process that birth brings.

-Because you don’t need to be a medical expert to make choices about your body.
-You need support: space to listen inwardly and outwardly, to stay curious, to remain calm, and to trust your own sense of what’s right.
+It’s not that you need to be a medical expert to make choices about your body, and I do not subscribe to the idea that there is a right answer in what you choose - there is only right for you, your baby and your family.
+Navigating the system without support can feel like a lot.
+At the very least, you need space - to listen inwardly and outwardly, to stay curious, to support yourself, and to trust your own sense of what’s right.

 From Expectation to Anticipation